• Skip to primary navigation

 Estimated cost: $1,000 to $2,000

 Certified Management Accountant certification is among the top accounting designations in Canada.
 This certification focuses on the management of a company’s accounting.
 This is a topic that isn’t even included in the CPA test.
-With this accounting certification, you can fit into internal management and executive-level positions in businesses.
+This accounting certification allows you to fit into internal management and executive-level business positions.
 And you can even be qualified to be an excellent COO or CFO.

 However, this accreditation isn’t ideal for public accounting.
-It does not prepare you to conduct audits, make reports, or perform any type of tax job.
+It does not prepare you to conduct audits, report, or perform any tax job.
 It is solely concerned with management.
 To be frank, this is a useful qualification to earn if you wish to work for a Fortune 500 business as an executive-level officer.

 3. Internal Auditor Certification (CIA)